bitrix24/b24restdocs/api-reference/crm/contacts/events/on-crm-contact-add.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will complete it soon.

 {% endnote %}

-> Event Name: **onCrmContactAdd**
->
 > Scope: [`crm`](../../../scopes/permissions.md)
 >
 > Who can subscribe: any user

-The `onCrmContactAdd` event is triggered when a contact is created.
+The event `onCrmContactAdd` is triggered when a contact is created.

 ## What the Handler Receives